Rue Joubert

-The rue Joubert is a street in the 9th arrondissement of Paris, France.
+The Rue Joubert is a street in the 9th arrondissement of Paris, France.

 It is named after General Barthélemy Catherine Joubert, who was fatally wounded at the Battle of Novi in 1799.

-At n°20, (junction with rue de la Victoire) is a mansion of the French architect François-Joseph Bélanger, which for his wife Mademoiselle Dervieux, a dancer, he rebuilt in Pompeiian style after his release from the Saint-Lazare jail during the French Revolution.
+At no. 20 (junction with the Rue de la Victoire) is the former mansion of the French architect François-Joseph Bélanger, which he rebuilt in Pompeiian style for his wife Mademoiselle Dervieux, a dancer, after his release from Saint-Lazare Prison during the French Revolution.